crownstone/website/business/08-wireless-alarms.md

 {% include snippets/centered-text-home-begin background='dark'%}

-Alarm buttons can be also used under a business setting in which the signal they emit can serve a different purpose than healthcare.
-Some of these possible **business applications** are mentioned below.
+Alarm buttons can be seen as a button that emit a particular signal.
+This can serve a different purpose than in the care sector.
+Some examples of **business applications**.

 {% include snippets/centered-text-home-end %}